casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 As with Language models, a music model can be first trained as a general model, then adapted to the specific application context.
 In Language this could entail building a general model for the language in question, then specialising the model to a certain application field using application specific data.
 In music, this training process could be utilised by first training the model on a general music data from which the model could learn general musical rules and conventions.
 The model could then be further trained on a data from specific style of music in order to specialise it to this field.

 In the first iteration, the model will consist of a music generation RNN LSTM.

-This is uses a similar basis as character level RNN´s developed for Natural Language Processing (Jaques et. al.,2017)
+This is uses a similar basis as character level RNN´s developed for Natural Language Processing (Jaques et. al.,2017; Mikolov et. al.,2010)

+(Explain-).

 ### Style Specific Model